Gaborone: Utilities

 The city gets most of its water from the reservoir formed from the Gaborone Dam on the southeast side of the city, which has facilitated growth.
 The city of Gaborone was originally constructed as a small town, so the Gaborone Dam needed to be built to provide water for all its citizens.

 From 2007 to 2008, 23963000 m3 of water was sold in Gaborone.
 The government sector bought the most water, 11359000 m3.
 8564000 m3 of water was bought for domestic use, and 4040000 m3 of water was bought by the commercial and industrial sectors.
 In 2008, the city of Gaborone consumed 25657363 kl of water, and the water consumption per capita was 0.184 m3 per person per year, the lowest rate since 1999.

 Gaborone has some of the highest water tariffs in the country because of high transportation costs and high water consumption.
 The high tariffs may also be due to the fact that some of Gaborone's water supply is imported from the Letsibogo Dam.

 The average pH of the water in the Gaborone Dam is 7.95 as of February 2006.
 The concentration of calcium in the reservoir was 14.87milligrams per litre from April 2001 to August 2006.
 During the same period, the concentration of calcium carbonate (CaCO3) was 57.73 milligrams per litre, slightly over Botswana's ideal concentration which means the water is hard.
 Also during the same period, the chloride concentration was 6.44 mg/l, the fluoride concentration was 0.54 mg/l, the potassium concentration was 6.72 mg/l, and the sodium concentration was 10.76 mg/l.

 Healthcare

 The Botswana Red Cross Society, established in 1968, is headquartered in Gaborone.
 The Princess Marina Hospital is the main referral hospital in Gaborone and houses 500 beds.

 There is also Gaborone Private Hospital and Sidilega Private Hospital all operating in the city of Gaborone.

 The Cancer Association of Botswana is a voluntary non-governmental organization established as a trust in 1998.
-The association is a leading service provider in supplementing existing services through provision of cancer prevention and health promotion programmes, facilitating access to health services for cancer patients and offering support and counselling to those affected.
-Its headquarters is at Ditlhakore Way, Extension 12, Gaborone.